Popular Matchings in Complete Graphs: The graph

 {\bf The $D$-gadget.} The $D$-gadget is on 4 vertices $d_0,d_1,d_2,d_3$ and the preference lists of these vertices are as given in Fig.~\ref{fig:nosm} with all vertices outside the $D$-gadget at the tail of each list (in an arbitrary order).
 Recall that this gadget admits no stable matching.
+The role of $D$-gadget will be that of a {\em delimiter}---we will show that every vertex will have to be matched in any popular matching to a neighbor preferred to all its neighbors in the $D$-gadget.

 We describe gadgets from level~1 first, then levels~0, 2, 3, and finally, the $Z$-gadget.
 The stable matchings within the gadgets are highlighted by colors in the figures.
 The gray elements in the preference lists denote vertices that are outside this gadget.
 We will assume that $D$ in a preference list stands for $d_0 > d_1 > d_2 > d_3$.